VincentDesforges/NPV-calculator/README.md

 I made this file private in case you prefer to keep your assumptions to yourself!

 ## A few notes on parameter selection
-The choice of parameters use when running the program will have a significant impact on the end result and as a result it is best to stay on the conservative side:
+The choice of parameters use when running the program will have a significant impact on the end result and as a consequence it is bester to stay on the conservative side:
 * Time horizon: --- XXX
-* Discount rate: For this value a higher value is more conservative.
-By targetting a higher rate of return you are making it harder
+* Discount rate: For this value a higher number is more conservative.
+Cash today is worth a lot more than cash tomorrow!

 ## Notes on the different models
 Explain reasoning for the three/more models and detail implementation...
 XXX